karhama/action-manifest-pr/README.md

 ## about secret
-This action is designed to utilize NordicBuilder-related secret, primarily for creating branches and manifest pull requests (PRs) within the sdk-nrf repository.
+This action is designed to utilize NordicBuilder-related secret, primarily for creating branches and manifest PRs within the sdk-nrf repository.
 Ensure proper configuration of the secret in calling repository.
-**Please do not use this action if your repo has external contributors / PRs unless you know what you are doing.**
+**Please be careful when using this action in public repos i.e. make sure it's not triggered for outside contributors**